sjnam/lua-rbtree/README.md

 walk
 --------
-`syntax: tab = rbt:walk()`
+`syntax: iterator = rbt:walk()`

-Visit all node in a rbtree by inorder tree walk and return array.
+Visit all node in a rbtree by inorder tree walk and return iterator.

 insert
 ----------